Skip to main content

 Northern Norway

 In Finnmark, the northeast corner of Norway has a number of interesting attractions.
-On the border with Russia you can visit several churches, like Oscar II’s Chapel in Grense Jakobselv and the Protestant Church and St George’s Chapel in Neiden, as well as the Finnish-Norwegian fishing village of Bugøynes.
-From Kirkenes, you can drive along the border on the road that goes from the Bjørnevatn Lake to Øvre Pasvik National Park.
-Varanger has one of Norway's largest nesting sites for Arctic birds, and in Ytre Jarfjord you can find interesting activities like red king crab safaris.
+Near the border, you can visit several churches, including Oscar II’s Chapel in Grense Jakobselv and the Protestant Church and St George’s Chapel in Neiden, as well as the Finnish-Norwegian fishing village of Bugøynes.
+From Kirkenes, you can drive from Bjørnevatn lake to Øvre Pasvik National Park.
+Varanger has one of Norway's largest nesting sites for Arctic birds, while Ytre Jarfjord offers fun activities like red king crab safaris.
 Further west you will find the Treriksrøysa cairn, the point where Norway, Sweden and Finland meet.

 12. The outermost Lofoten islands